FIWARE/tutorials.Step-by-Step/docs/xacml-access-rules.md

 allows separate organizations to work on their policies in isolation from one another.
 This is done by separating the security policies for each application into a separate **domain** where they can access their own `<PolicySets>`.
-A domain holds meta data about the secured application along with versions of the policies themselves (effectively a series of files which can be accessed by a file server).
+A domain holds metadata about the secured application along with versions of the policies themselves (effectively a series of files which can be accessed by a file server).
 The domain management API can be used to query **Authzforce** about the domains served and policies held.